stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Python and machine learning

 I mentioned basics Python and machine learning as a requirement.
-They are already covered in [my introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html) in [http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#python](Python) and [statistics and machine learning](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#statistics-and-machine-learning) sections, respectively.
+They are already covered in [my introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html) in [Python](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#python) and [statistics and machine learning](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#statistics-and-machine-learning) sections, respectively.

-For Python, if you already have [Anaconda distribution](https://www.continuum.io/downloads) (covering most of data science packages), the only thing you need is to install [TensorFlow](https://www.tensorflow.org/install/) and [Keras](https://keras.io/#installation).
+For Python, if you already have [Anaconda distribution](https://www.continuum.io/downloads) (covering most data science packages), the only thing you need is to install [TensorFlow](https://www.tensorflow.org/install/) and [Keras](https://keras.io/#installation).

 When it comes to machine learning, you don't need to learn many techniques before jumping into deep learning.
 Though, later it would be a good practice to see if a given problem can be solved with much simpler methods.
-For example, [random forest](http://blog.yhat.com/posts/random-forests-in-python.html) is often a lockpick, working out-of-box for many problems.
-You need to understand why we need to train then test a classifier (to validate its predictive power).
-To get a gist of it start with this beautiful tree-based:
+For example, [random forest](http://blog.yhat.com/posts/random-forests-in-python.html) is often a lockpick, working out-of-the-box for many problems.
+You need to understand why we need to train and then test a classifier (to validate its predictive power).
+To get the gist of it, start with this beautiful tree-based animation:

 * [Visual introduction to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) by Stephanie Yee and Tony Chu